PCC streetcar: Models based on the PCC streetcar

 The PCC license was used worldwide after World War II had ended which resulted in adaptations based on the American PCC design.
-Two such licensees were successful, namely the Belgian company La Brugeoise et Nivelles (since 1988 a subsidiary of Bombardier Transportation), who built both standard-gauge and meter-gauge cars based on the PCC license for many networks in Belgium, France and the Netherlands; and particularly the Czech ČKD Tatra, who built the largest number of the PCC type in the world, supplying a number of Central and Eastern European countries.
+Two such licensees were successful, namely the Belgian company La Brugeoise et Nivelles (since 1988 a subsidiary of Bombardier Transportation, itself since 2021 a subsidiary of the French Alstom), who built both standard-gauge and meter-gauge cars based on the PCC license for many networks in Belgium, France and the Netherlands; and particularly the Czech ČKD Tatra, who built the largest number of the PCC type in the world, supplying a number of Central and Eastern European countries.
 Trams such as the Tatra T3 and its variant Tatra T4, together the most numerous of any tram model ever produced, are still in service today in many of the regions where they were first introduced.
 Modern variants of the Tatra T3 are still produced today by some manufacturers, such as KOS Krnov.
 The Polish Konstal 13N was not built under license.
 Only models with direct references to the original American PCC streetcar are included here.
 Later models of a particular series such as the Tatra T5 were adapted and modernized further.

 Note that the country listed only covers areas where the cars were initially delivered; references for these areas can be found in the text.

 The first PCC cars in Brussels (series 7000–7100) were built in prevision of the Expo 58: they were single-body non-reversible two-bogie cars.
 Articulated trams arrived since 1965: first two-body non-reversible trams (series 7500) then two-body (series 7700–7800) and three-body (series 7900) reversible ones, the last one delivered in 1978.
 The last single-body PCC tram in commercial service in Brussels ran in February 2010.
 All series 7500 trams were converted to series 7700 by addition of a second steering post except the 7500 prototype which was versed to the collection of the Brussels Tram Museum.
 Two-body and three-body reversible PCC trams are still in regular service next to more modern low-floor trams.
 All these articulated PCC cars use Jacobs bogies under the articulations (see example at right).

 Brussels tramways use standard gauge (1.435 m); metre-gauge PCC trams are in use in Ghent and Antwerp.